timeseriesAI/tsai/README.md

 `from tsai.all import *`

+## How to contribute to tsai?

+We welcome contributions of all kinds.
+Development of features, bug fixes, and other improvements.

+We have created a guide to help you start contributing to tsai.
+You can read it [here](https://github.com/timeseriesAI/tsai/blob/main/CONTRIBUTING.md)

 ## Citing tsai

-If you use `tsai` in your research please use the following BibTeX entry:
+If you use tsai in your research please use the following BibTeX entry:

 ```text
 @Misc{tsai,